aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

 4
 5

-### allMatch
-This example will return true if all the persons are over the age of 9.

-    List<ComparisonBaseStreamOperations.Person> largePersonList =
-        Arrays.asList(
-                new ComparisonBaseStreamOperations.Person("Tom", 30),
-                new ComparisonBaseStreamOperations.Person("John", 29),
-                new ComparisonBaseStreamOperations.Person("Jenny", 20),
-                new ComparisonBaseStreamOperations.Person("Mark", 35),
-                new ComparisonBaseStreamOperations.Person("Chris", 37),
-                new ComparisonBaseStreamOperations.Person("Paige", 31),
-                new ComparisonBaseStreamOperations.Person("Helen", 60),
-                new ComparisonBaseStreamOperations.Person("Erin", 50),
-                new ComparisonBaseStreamOperations.Person("Zach", 10),
-                new ComparisonBaseStreamOperations.Person("Jane", 45),
-                new ComparisonBaseStreamOperations.Person("Jeff", 70));

-    Boolean isAllOverTheAgeOfNine =
-            largePersonList.stream()
-                .allMatch(person -> person.getAge() > 9);

-    System.out.println(isAllOverTheAgeOfNine);

-Output:
-true

-### anyMatch
-This example will return true if any person is over the age of 50.

-    List<ComparisonBaseStreamOperations.Person> largePersonList =
-        Arrays.asList(
-                new ComparisonBaseStreamOperations.Person("Tom", 30),
-                new ComparisonBaseStreamOperations.Person("John", 29),
-                new ComparisonBaseStreamOperations.Person("Jenny", 20),
-                new ComparisonBaseStreamOperations.Person("Mark", 35),
-                new ComparisonBaseStreamOperations.Person("Chris", 37),
-                new ComparisonBaseStreamOperations.Person("Paige", 31),
-                new ComparisonBaseStreamOperations.Person("Helen", 60),
-                new ComparisonBaseStreamOperations.Person("Erin", 50),
-                new ComparisonBaseStreamOperations.Person("Zach", 10),
-                new ComparisonBaseStreamOperations.Person("Jane", 45),
-                new ComparisonBaseStreamOperations.Person("Jeff", 70));

-    Boolean isAnyOverTheAgeOfFifty =
-            largePersonList.stream()
-                .anyMatch(person -> person.getAge() > 50);

-    System.out.println(isAnyOverTheAgeOfFifty);

-Output:
-true

-### noneMatch
-This example will return true if there is not a person over the age of 70.

-    List<ComparisonBaseStreamOperations.Person> largePersonList =
-        Arrays.asList(
-                new ComparisonBaseStreamOperations.Person("Tom", 30),
-                new ComparisonBaseStreamOperations.Person("John", 29),
-                new ComparisonBaseStreamOperations.Person("Jenny", 20),
-                new ComparisonBaseStreamOperations.Person("Mark", 35),
-                new ComparisonBaseStreamOperations.Person("Chris", 37),
-                new ComparisonBaseStreamOperations.Person("Paige", 31),
-                new ComparisonBaseStreamOperations.Person("Helen", 60),
-                new ComparisonBaseStreamOperations.Person("Erin", 50),
-                new ComparisonBaseStreamOperations.Person("Zach", 10),
-                new ComparisonBaseStreamOperations.Person("Jane", 45),
-                new ComparisonBaseStreamOperations.Person("Jeff", 70));

-    Boolean isNoneOverTheAgeOfSeventy =
-            largePersonList.stream()
-                .noneMatch(person -> person.getAge() > 70);

-    System.out.println(isNoneOverTheAgeOfSeventy);

-Output:
-true

 ## Introduction - More Collectors
 In the previous module, we talked briefly about collectors.
+Again, collectors are used to collect data out of a stream and put it into a data structure.
 In the section, we will look at other data structures that we can collect to.
 They are:

 - toSet - similar to toList but will create a Set
-- toCollection - used to create implementations of the Collection interface
-- toMap - creates a Map
+- toMap - creates a Map based on a key provided and has **one** value
-- joining - allows you to concatenate elements in a stream using a delimiter, prefix, and suffix
-- partitioningBy - breaks a stream into 2 groups based on whether the elements satisfy certain criteria or not.
-- groupingBy - allows you to partition a stream into more than 2 groups
+- groupingBy - allows you to partition a stream into groups.
+It can have **one or more** keys and **one or more** values (Collection)
-- mapping - similar to map, this will allow you to convert the result of a groupingBy into another data structure

 ## Demo - More Collectors
 For this demo, we will take a look at an example of each of the collector types mentioned in the introduction.
 We will use the following class in some of the examples.